seunghoh/microbit-school/README.md

 # microbit-school
-Welcome to Microbit coding school.
+Welcome to micro:bit coding school.
 This repository is for providing source code and related materials

 ## Download
 If you are not familiar with GitHub, you can just download the code.
 Select `Clone or download` button and select `Download ZIP`